intel/linux-sgx/docker/README.md

 ### Scale deployment to multi-host clusters

+This demo is designed for single physical node only.

 To scale an SGX application that is stateless should be straightforward: just create more instances of containers on more nodes.

 To scale a stateful SGX application, particularly if the enclave it hosts need to access states shared  with its peers, one needs to carefully design a approach to handle shared states among enclave instances.
 This is more application specific and not included in this demo.

+To handle AESM dependency in mulit-host cluster scenarios, one needs ensure app containers only communicate AESM containers on the same physical machine as quotes and launch token are only valid on the same physical machine.

+Similarly for applications with enclaves doing local attestation, one must bundle those containers (possible in the same k8s pod) to run on the same physical machine.

 ### Handling SGX device node